flame-engine/flame/doc/game.md

 information will be passed to the resize methods of all your components) and also a basic camera feature.

+We refer to this component based system as the Flame Component System, FCS for short.

 The `BaseGame.camera` controls which point in the coordinate space that should be the top-left of the screen (it defaults to [0,0] like a regular `Canvas`).